vsoch/repo2docker-jupyterlab/README.md

 The build->test->deploy setup will have integration for a [containershare](https://vsoch.github.io/containershare) registry.
 In a nutshell, when you add the [configuration files](.circleci) here to your repository and connect to continuous integration, you will get a container, Github pages to serve metadata with complete manifest and inspection of your containers.
 It's a completely free, transparent, and open source way to practice reproducible science.
 See [here for a demo of JupyterLab](https://github.com/jupyterlab/jupyterlab-demo).

+## Versions
+Note that we are currently using jupyterlab 0.0.32 and the geojson extension for version 0.16.
+Be warned that there is a [bad bug](https://github.com/jupyter/repo2docker/issues/374#issuecomment-412455324) that you might encounter if you stray from these values.

 ## Examples of URLs

 **Point to jupyterlab**